wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-deploy-debug.md

 This topic focuses primarily on using deployment commands to troubleshoot deployments.
 For information about using the audit logs to track all operations on your resources, see [Audit operations with Resource Manager](/documentation/articles/resource-group-audit).

-This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API.  For information about using the portal to troubleshoot deployments, see [Using the Azure Management Portal to manage your Azure resources](/documentation/articles/resource-group-portal). 
+This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API.
+For information about using the portal to troubleshoot deployments, see [Using the Azure portal to manage your Azure resources](/documentation/articles/resource-group-portal).

 Solutions to common errors that users encounter are also described in this topic.

+
 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
 You can't create resource groups with the classic deployment model.
+
+
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+You can't create resource groups with the classic deployment model.
+

 ## Troubleshoot with PowerShell